 Acclaimed Indigenous Canadian-American-Cree artist, activist and pacifist, Buffy Sainte-Marie, is a fitting subject for a Celtic Story of Now portrait.

 Celtic knots are spiritual.
-They emanate from Buffy’s own palm, expanding around her.
+They emanate from Buffy’s own palm, spiralling out around her.
+Spirals generally represent growth, but in this case it seems to represent the big lie spiralling out, getting bigger and bigger as she sent it continually out into the world.
 Music notes from her songs, Dream Tree and Universal Soldier, hover the knot.
 Celtic Symbols of motherhood represent her one son, as much as her many creations.
-The knot continues to spiral around her to represent expansion; something she’s known for.

-The Piapot 75 Reserve Flag from Saskatchewan, Canada represents her birth in 1941, to Cree parents.
-She was taken by around age three and adopted by an American family from Massachusetts.
+The Piapot 75 Reserve Flag from Saskatchewan, Canada represents her birth story.
+She insists she was taken by around age three and adopted by an American family from Massachusetts.
+There is a birth certificate which proves this false.

 The majestic and ethereal Hummingbird is small, travels great distances and even flies backward.
 To ancient Celts, they’re transcendent guides and oracles.
 When hummingbirds flutter their wings, they create figure eights, the symbol of infinity.
-This represents the same continuity and ability to transcend Buffy has shown since she began her career as a singer-songwriter.
+This represents the continuity and ability to transcend that Buffy will need in order to face herself and those damaged by her lies.

-Buffy is a Pisces, but dolphins rather than fish represent her best.
-Dolphin symbolism includes help, guidance, intelligence, fun, joyfulness, freedom, teamwork and transformation.
-They live peacefully in every ocean on Earth as well as some rivers, making them subjects in mythology and folklore worldwide, also not unlike Buffy Saint Marie.
+Buffy is a Pisces.
+I had believed dolphins represented her best as they symbolize help, guidance, intelligence, fun, joyfulness, freedom and teamwork.
+They live peacefully in every ocean on Earth as well as some rivers, making them subjects in mythology and folklore worldwide, as Buffy Saint Marie has been.
+Hmmmm.

-The red symbol at the top marries an ancient icon for womanhood and fertility with the present biohazard logo.
-Women worldwide suffer from toxic masculinity; they aren’t permitted an education, a vote, or freedom.
-Buffy is creatively fertile, educated and though she has a soft voice, she’s been speaking volumes for the underrepresented her entire adult life.
+My red symbol at the top marries an ancient icon for womanhood and fertility with the present biohazard logo.
+Women worldwide suffer from toxic masculinity; too many aren’t permitted an education, a vote, or freedom.
+Buffy is creatively fertile, educated and has been speaking for the underrepresented.
+This symbol now has added meaning.
+I first created and used it in my portrait of Canada’s Prime Minister Trudeau, for his support of big oil and for ignoring climate change issues.
+Knowing the facts, in this painting, it means her fertile lies are toxic to the world.

-This is just part of the continuing story of Buffy Saint Marie – songwriter, trailblazer, tireless advocate, innovative artist, and disruptor of the status quo.
-She just turned 82, February 20th (2023) and is going strong.
+This painting represents part of the continuing story of Buffy Saint Marie – songwriter, trailblazer, tireless advocate, innovative artist, disruptor of the status quo and fabricator of lies.
+She turned 83, February 20th (2024) and is going strong.
 I can’t wait to see what she has in store for us next.
+(Yes, I said that.)

 Nihewan Foundation for Native American Education